-Terra de Promissio “Land of Promise" is a family owned and operated vineyard dedicated to growing Sonoma Coast Pinot Noir grapes for multiple premium wineries including: Castello di amorosa, Domaine Della, dutcher crossing, Gary FArrEll, LAND OF PROMISE, macrostie, Metzker Family, SENSES, THE CALLING and Williams Selyem
+Terra de Promissio “Land of Promise" is a family owned and operated vineyard dedicated to growing Sonoma Coast Pinot Noir grapes for multiple premium wineries including: Castello di amorosa, Domaine Della, dutcher crossing, Gary FArrEll, LAND OF PROMISE, Metzker Family, THE CALLING, Waypoint and Williams Selyem

 "and as we were both born, have lived and worked overseas, It is the promise of AMERICA, one nation under god AND the American Dream.
 We very much appreciate what this country represents.
 America is truly the land of promise and we are grateful for the freedom,liberty and opportunities that these united states offers to all of us."

-Charles and Diana oversaw the planting 33,000 vines in 2002.
-During that summer, they bought a used trailer to live in and then brought Diana’s Dad and sister Alina from Russia to help manage the vineyard.
+Charles and Diana bought a former dairy ranch in 1999 and then over the next 3 years, oversaw the planting of 33,000 vines.
+During the summer of 2002, they bought a used trailer to live in and then brought Diana’s Dad and sister Alina from Russia to help manage the vineyard.
 We welcomed Diana’s Family to the USA with an American Flag.
 And from that day on, the American Flag has proudly flown every day here at the vineyard.
 Terra de Promissio had its first harvest in 2005 and sold to 3 wineries.
 In 2007, after renting a house in Petaluma, they converted a barn into a home and moved to the vineyard full time.
 In 2012 and 2013, they planted an additional 18,000 vines to bring the total planted acreage of Terra de Promissio to 50 acres.

 OUR FAMILY